 THE REVIEW:

-– so, in some way, I have to not be so obvious with my review next.
+‘Kick Ass’, really kicked ass?
+Yes – I think so too.
+Still, I've said it now.
+So, in some way, I have to avoid being so obvious with my review.
 But how can I

-this film in a song?
+this film through a song?
 Something like...

-No – I don’t think that would work.
+No!
+I don’t think that would work.
 So what about a touch of

-name, which was owned by its creators, John Romita, Jr. and Mark Miller.
+name, which was owned by its creators, John Romita, Jr., and Mark Miller.
 (2)

 Both Mark and John worked for Marvel and DC Comics in the past, and have